-Apple’s iPhone 5C – What The C Really Stands For
+Apple’s iPhone 5C – Harnessing the Power of C

 My job here at Axonify is based around keeping a close eye on world trends whether they be consumer or otherwise.
 We keep on top of the latest in technology, brain science, psychology and gamification to make training not only stick, but also pay.
 This trend spotting approach is how we stay ahead of the curve and deliver the compelling bottom line outcomes for our retail, pharmaceutical, insurance and manufacturing customers across the globe.

 Last week Apple CEO Tim Cook stood up in front of an audience of two hundred reporters and tech evangelists to unveil two new iPhones to the world and for the first time ever, China.
 The tech community buzzed with disappointment, and critics across the blogosphere were quick to speculate, stew and slice up Apple’s (lack of) innovation in its latest product refresh.

 The iPhone 5c got the most attention for its vibrant plastic enclosures that had everyone wondering: What does C stand for?
 China?
 Cheap?
 Crap?
 Cost?
 Color?
 Nope.
 It stands for and represents an entire generation.
 Generation C.

 What’s brilliant about Generation C is that it’s not really a generation, it’s a mindset and an attitude.
 C is for Content.
 Undoubtedly, everybody has a little bit of Picasso in them and it’s consumer goods companies like Apple that are capitalizing on this by making creative (and now colorful) technology accessible, thus encouraging and fostering self expression and artistic capacity, duck face selfies and twerk videos included.

 Apple might have taken an innovative shortcut or two by taking it’s flagship phone (which by the way represents over 80% of its revenues) and wrapping it in plastic but before you bust out your Apple corer and start peeling, consider this.